iam-benjamen/iam-benjamen/README.md

 - 👋 Hi there, I’m Ben
 - 👀 I’m interested in people, products and technology
-- 💬 Ask me about web technologies like Java, Javascript & Typescript
+- 💬 Ask me about web technologies like Golang, Java, Javascript & Typescript
-- 🌱 I’m currently learning Java by building some nice projects
+- 🌱 I’m currently learning Java & Go by building some nice projects
-- 💞️ I’m looking to collaborate on opensource projects, developer tools, startup ideas
+- 💞️ I’m looking to collaborate on projects & startup ideas
 -  📫 How to reach me areotimileyin1@gmail.com
 <!--
 **iam-benjamen/iam-benjamen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.